ankittharwani/mids-cloudera-hadoop/README.md

 <br />

 ### Create a Docker container with the pulled image
-* Once you have the Docker image pulled, you can create a container with the following command:
+Once you have the Docker image pulled, you can create a container in one of the following two ways:

+1. Create a container with the following command in your terminal:

 ```
 docker run --hostname=quickstart.cloudera \